 - Previous Elasticsearch Service accounts cannot be converted to use the AWS Marketplace.
 If you already have an account, you must use a different email address when you sign up for a subscription through the AWS Marketplace.

-- Pricing is based on the AWS region, the RAM size of your cluster in GB, and the level of high availability, billed per hour, as well as some other parameters such as data transfer out, data transfer internode, snapshot storage, and snapshot APIs.
+- Pricing is based on the AWS region, the size of your deployment, as well as some other parameters such as data transfer out, data transfer internode, snapshot storage, and snapshot APIs.
 For more details, check Billing Dimensions.

-- The consolidated charges for your Elasticsearch Service subscription are shown in the AWS Marketplace billing console.
+- The consolidated charges for your Elasticsearch Service subscription display in the AWS Marketplace billing console.
 It can take a day or two before new charges show up.

 - Regardless of where your deployment is hosted (visible in the Elastic Cloud console), the AWS Marketplace charges for all AWS regions are metered in US East (Northern Virginia).
 As a result, US East (Northern Virginia) is listed as the region in the AWS Marketplace console.